-Medical care and treatment improves health and decreases transmission of HIV.
-Nearly 84 percent of clients aged 50 and older receiving HIV medical care are retained in care, which is greater than the national RWHAP average (approximately 80 percent).
-More than 87 percent of clients aged 50 and older receiving HIV medical care are virally suppressed, which is also greater than the national RWHAP average (81 percent).1
+Medical care and treatment improve health outcomes and decrease the risk of HIV transmission.
+90.0 percent of clients aged 50 years and older receiving RWHAP HIV medical care are virally suppressed,\ which is higher than the national RWHAP average (84.9 percent).